scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Tutorial context and description
 ********************************

-This tutorial shows how to harvest the low-level geometric computations in :code:`geomstats` to implement a method that embeds graph data into the hyperbolic plane, which is an example of manifold also called the Poincaré disk or the Poincaré ball.
+This tutorial demonstrates how to harvest the low-level geometric operations in :code:`geomstats` to implement a method that embeds graph data into the hyperbolic space.
 Thanks to the discovery of hyperbolic embeddings, learning on Graph-Structured Data (GSD) has seen major achievements in recent years.
 It had been speculated for years that hyperbolic spaces may better represent GSD than Euclidean spaces :cite:`Gromov1987` :cite:`PhysRevE` :cite:`hhh` :cite:`6729484`.
 These speculations have recently been shown effective through concrete studies and applications :cite:`Nickel2017` :cite:`DBLP:journals/corr/ChamberlainCD17` :cite:`DBLP:conf/icml/SalaSGR18` :cite:`gerald2019node`.
 As outlined by :cite:`Nickel2017`, Euclidean embeddings require large dimensions to capture certain complex relations such as the Wordnet noun hierarchy.
-On the other hand, this complexity can be captured by a simple model of hyperbolic geometry such as the Poincaré disk of two dimensions :cite:`DBLP:conf/icml/SalaSGR18`.
+On the other hand, this complexity can be captured by a lower-dimensional model of hyperbolic geometry such as the hyperbolic space of two dimensions :cite:`DBLP:conf/icml/SalaSGR18`, also called the hyperbolic plane.
 Additionally, hyperbolic embeddings provide better visualizations of clusters on graphs than their Euclidean counterparts :cite:`DBLP:journals/corr/ChamberlainCD17`.

-This tutorial shows how to learn such embeddings in :code:`geomstats` using the Poincaré ball manifold applied to the `Karate Club graph <http://konect.cc/networks/ucidata-zachary/>`__ dataset.
-Note that here we omit details regarding reshaping the data and creating visualizations.
-An unabridged example and a detailed notebook can be found in the GitHub repository in the ``examples`` and ``notebooks`` directories, respectively.
+This tutorial illustrates how to learn hyperbolic embeddings in :code:`geomstats`.
+Specifically, we will embed the `Karate Club graph <http://konect.cc/networks/ucidata-zachary/>`__ dataset, representing the social interactions of the members of a university Karate club, into the Poincaré ball.
+Note that we will omit implementation details but an unabridged example and detailed notebook can be found on GitHub in the ``examples`` and ``notebooks`` directories of :code:`geomstats`.

 Hyperbolic spaces and machine learning applications
 ***************************************************

-Before going into this tutorial, let us review a few applications of hyperbolic spaces in the machine learning literature.
-Hyperbolic spaces arise in information and learning theory.
+Before going into this tutorial, we review a few applications of hyperbolic spaces in the machine learning literature.
+Hyperbolic spaces first arise in information and learning theory.
 Indeed, the space of univariate Gaussians endowed with the Fisher metric densities is a hyperbolic space :cite:`1531851`.
-This characterization is used in various fields, such as in image processing, where each image pixel can be represented by a Gaussian distribution :cite:`Angulo2014`, or in radar signal processing where the corresponding echo is represented by a stationary Gaussian process :cite:`Arnaudon2013`.
+This characterization is used in various fields, for example in image processing, where each image pixel can be represented by a Gaussian distribution :cite:`Angulo2014`, or in radar signal processing where the corresponding echo is represented by a stationary Gaussian process :cite:`Arnaudon2013`.
 Hyperbolic spaces can also be seen as continuous versions of trees and are therefore interesting when learning representations of hierarchical data :cite:`Nickel2017`.
-Hyperbolic Geometric Graphs (HGG) have also been suggested as a promising model for social networks--where the hyperbolicity appears through a competition between similarity and popularity of an individual :cite:`papadopoulos2012popularity` and in learning communities on large graphs :cite:`gerald2019node`.
+Hyperbolic Geometric Graphs (HGG) have also been suggested as a promising model for social networks - where the hyperbolicity appears through a competition between similarity and popularity of an individual :cite:`papadopoulos2012popularity` and in learning communities on large graphs :cite:`gerald2019node`.